An author’s guide to the editing process

 Not every writer is ready for editing services.
 If you’re still in the thick of writing your manuscript and need ongoing guidance, accountability, and professional feedback as you go, book coaching might be the right fit.
 Your dedicated Invisible Ink coach works with you from your first chapter to your final draft, keeping you on track and helping you build the strongest possible foundation before editing begins.

 Your editor will review the sample and edit around 750 words, using Track Changes.
-You'll get an idea of their editing style and how they can help.

 Your editor suggests the services that best suit your novel in its current state.
 They will provide a quote and proposed schedule for editing work.